Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Magic Kingdom typically opens at 9:00 AM with Early Theme Park Entry 30 minutes earlier — 8:30 AM for resort guests.

 Best rope drop mode: Monorail.
 The boat starts running ~30 minutes before MK opens, which is right at Early Entry — cutting it close.
-The monorail runs earlier and is more predictable.
-Walking is fine in pleasant weather but adds 25-32 minutes versus 8-14 on the monorail.
+The monorail runs earlier and is more predictable, so it's the better way in at rope drop.

 Leave time: 35-45 minutes before Early Entry start